ibm-cloud-docs/watson-knowledge-studio/publish-ml.md

 1. Select the **Model Management** > **Versions** > **Machine learning** tab.
 1. Click **Export current model**.

-    If you have a free plan subscription, no export option is available.
+    If you have a Lite plan subscription, no export option is available.

     The model is saved as a ZIP file, and you are prompted to download the file.